guileen/node-sendmail/Readme.md

 ### Upgrading

 Note if you were on any previous version before `<1.0.0` You will need to start using `html` instead of `content`.
 Instead of creating emails ourselves anymore we have decided to use `mailcomposer` to compose our emails.
 Which means we can give you the same great package with the best mail composer package out there.

+In 1.2.0 "Converted to ES2015" which will break node 4.x

 ### Mail Options
 Note we use `mailcomposer` to compose our mail before we send it out so all mail options will be well documented [Here](https://github.com/nodemailer/mailcomposer).
 But for those who want something particular go ahead and search down below.